Research Impacts

 The Council on Governmental Relations (COGR), an association of research universities and institutions, provides a comprehensive tracking of executive orders, department/agency memoranda, and lawsuits affecting federally funded research.
 This resource offers analysis, institutional responses, and regulatory updates to help research institutions navigate policy changes during the 2025 administration transition.

-Visit the COGR 2025 Administration Transition Information & Resources page for details.
+Visit the COGR 2026 Administration Transition Resources page for details.

 F&A Costs in Federally Funded Research